Inverse Optimization of Convex Risk Functions: Introduction

 In this paper, we attempt to provide an alternative perspective on the search of a convex risk function that takes into account decision makers' true risk preferences, namely through the lens of inverse optimization.
-The motivation is that in many today's applications it becomes possible to have access to the record of the decisions made by individuals, and the past decisions, if optimally made, provide useful preference information.
-Such kind of preference information may be viewed as a special form of pairwise preference relations, where the random variable chosen according to a made decision is considered preferable to the random variables that could be chosen by alternative decisions.
+The motivation is that in many current applications, it becomes possible to have access to the record of the decisions made by individuals, and the past decisions, if optimal, provide useful preference information.
+Such kinds of preference information may be viewed as a special form of pairwise preference relations, where the random variable chosen according to a made decision is considered preferable to the random variables that could be chosen by alternative decisions.
 In the case that the alternative decisions are finite, the pairwise preference relations are also finite, which can then be handled by existing frameworks such as \cite{Delage:2015aa}.
-The emphasis of this work is however on the case when the alternative decisions may be described through a convex set, which leads to infinitely many pairwise relations that cannot be handled by the existing frameworks.
-Moreover, we also recognize that in practice even though risk perceptions differ across individuals, it is often the case that a reference risk function is required to be established first for communication purpose or some other pragmatic reasons.
-Such a reference function is often expected to be followed closely before more precise preference information can be revealed.
-A natural framework to address the above issues is the setup of inverse optimization; namely, given the solutions for some forward problems characterized by convex feasible sets, the inverse problem seeks a risk function that renders the solutions optimal for the forward problems by minimally deviating from the reference risk function.
-Our formulation of the inverse problem will allow for incorporating preference information in both the forms of pairwise relations and "most preferable" decisions in convex sets of alternatives, and moreover the important properties of convex risk functions, namely the monotonicity, convexity, translation invariance, and law invariance.
-We show how the resulting inverse problems can be tractably analyzed by applying conjugate duality theory, which appears to the key to identify a risk function from both primal and dual perspective.
+However, this work emphasizes the case where the alternative decisions may be described through a convex set, which leads to infinitely many pairwise relations that existing frameworks cannot handle.
+Moreover, we also recognize that, in practice, even though individuals may perceive risk differently, they often start by agreeing upon some seemingly reasonable risk measure.
+They then adjust their measurement of risk after receiving more precise preference information.
+One such example is that many investors tend to follow the principle of {\it safety first} (\cite{Roy:1952aa}), which states that the top concern of an investor is to avoid a possible catastrophic event.
+They would thus naturally start by choosing a downside risk measure that they feel safe enough to apply (e.g., \cite{Fabozzi:2015aa}).
+For example, this could be the CVaR risk measure that has now been widely applied in various areas.
+Although staying aligned with the downside risk measure is desirable, decisions made by individuals are often inconsistent with (e.g., more aggressive than) what the risk measure prescribes.
+In this paper, we refer to such a risk measure as a reference risk function, which should be followed closely before more precise preference information can be revealed.
+A natural framework to address the above issues is the setup of inverse optimization; namely, given the solutions for some forward problem (i.e., a decision optimization problem with known constraints), the inverse problem seeks a risk function that renders the solutions optimal for the forward problem by minimally deviating from the reference risk function.
+Our formulation of the inverse problem will allow for incorporating preference information in both the forms of pairwise relations and ``most preferable" decisions in convex sets of alternatives, and also the important properties of convex risk functions, namely the monotonicity, convexity, translation invariance, and law invariance.
+We show how the resulting inverse optimization problems can be tractably analyzed by applying conjugate duality theory (\cite{Rockafellar:1974aa}).